SUNDAY, JULY 10, 2016

 8 a.m. – 4 p.m. | Preconference Programs

 Certified Healthcare Facility Manager (CHFM) Exam Review Course™

-Leo M. Gehring, CHFM, CHC, FASHE, Director of Facilities, Sutter Medical Center Sacramento/CBRE
+Leo M. Gehring, CHFM, CHC, FASHE, Director Engineering and Plant Operations, Kaiser Medical Center

 Note: Attending this course does not register you to take the CHFM exam.
 Click here to register for the CHFM Exam being administered on-site at the ASHE Annual Conference by AHA Certification Center.
 An additional fee is required for this workshop.